elijahr2411/sandwichbot/README.md

 ```
 Python => 3.9.7
 Nextcord => 2.0.0a3
+MySQL or MariaDB, with an empty database and full write access
 ```

 To run the bot:
 1. Rename `config.example.py` to `config.py` and insert details into the fields
 2. **OPTIONAL:** Remove the Heroku environment files (`Procfile`, `requirements.txt`, and `runtime.txt`)
 3. Run main.py